gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Group name is used as a synonym for group identifier in {{I-D.ietf-ace-key-groupcomm}}.

-* GROUPNAME and NODENAME are used to indicate the variant parts of the resource endpoint, i.e. "gid" and "node" URI path in {{I-D.ietf-ace-key-groupcomm}}.
+* GROUPNAME and NODENAME are used to indicate the variant parts of the resource endpoint, i.e. the "GID" and "NODE" URI segments in {{I-D.ietf-ace-key-groupcomm}}.

 * Requester: member of an OSCORE group that sends request messages to other members of the group.